 - Work as a liaison in the tele-health initiative with Cathedral Square CEO as needed.

-- 2+ years experience with relational databases and data reporting required, preferably in a community-based nonprofit, academic, or program-evaluation setting.
+- 2+ years’ experience in database management and analysis, preferably in a public health nonprofit, academic, or program-evaluation setting.

-- Demonstrated ability to learn quickly, be self-directed, and take initiative.
+- Able to learn quickly, be self-directed, and take initiative.

-- Excellent customer service, analytical and problem-solving skills and the ability to work independently and part of a collaborative team.
+- Excellent customer service, analytical and problem-solving skills, and able to work both independently and collaboratively.

 Working Conditions and Physical Demands